stett/stett.github.io/_posts/2025-04-19-particle-life-render.md

 }
 </style>

-I spent this weekend fascinated by the interesting patterns that can emerge from the [Particle Life](https://particle-life.com/) algorithm by Jeffrey Ventrella.
+I spent a part of this weekend on my own little WebGL implementation of the [Particle Life](https://particle-life.com/) algorithm by Jeffrey Ventrella.
 While this algorithm needs no new implementations (there are many!)
 I decided to use it as an exercise in WebGL programming.

 <div class="particle-life-embed">
     <iframe id="particle-life-iframe" src="{{ site.url }}/render-particle-life"></iframe>